 Regional expertise on global challenges in the Americas, Asia, Europe, and Africa

-These areas of expertise and frameworks of analysis will inform new initiatives, including the coalescing of Notre Dame faculty expertise around the challenges of migration and climate change.
-The Global Policy Initiative is establishing a new research and teaching program in the area of refugees and migration.
-In addition, the Keough School is expanding its environmental policy expertise in collaboration with Notre Dame’s Environmental Change Initiative, ND Energy, and the Eck Institute for Global Health.
+These areas of expertise and frameworks of analysis will inform new initiatives, including research and teaching programs in the areas of global fragility; refugees and migration; and climate change.
+Partners include the Keough School’s numerous institutes and centers, Notre Dame’s Environmental Change Initiative, ND Energy, and the Eck Institute for Global Health.